Woodsandfields/HumanActivityRecognition/README.md

 Here you will find:
 - Files in this repository (a detailed list)
 - What you need to know about the files
-- Some information about the way the data were processed
+- Some information about the way the data were
+- license information and more

 Full description of the data and how they originated is here: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones